joao-gabriel-gois/juce8-webview-linux-proj-setup/README.md

 </pre>

 #### Build Script
-You can build the project by running `./build_it`.
+Update JUCE Lib dependency: `git submodule update --init --recursive`.
+After that, you can build the project by running `./build_it`.
 To build the debbuging version you can add `--debug` or `-D` flags.

 #### Runnign the Plugin
 To easily open the plugin, run `./run`.
 To run the debbuging version you can add `--debug` or `-D` flags.